aliabbas299792/opengl_and_games/quick goals for project.md

 - made the chatBox code a bit cleaner and made it easy to reuse elsewhere (like the planned social tab)
 - refactored some more and split the main screen group off from the toolbar (the ones in the top right), as they will appear on all screens except the loading and launcher screens
 - simple xor encryption (really simple, easily hackable but it sets a precedent)
+- made it so messages from the same user in the last 10 minutes are grouped together
+- i changed the include files and tried to use those to store msgID, but i was unaware this would cause undefined behaviour as this requires recompilation of the DLLs as well, so i've reversed that action and undefined behaviour (containers of objects just not working correctly whatsoever), and am now just going to use tgui labels inside tgui panels to hold any extra information from now on (if need be)